domingoclub/tempeh-moulds-v-02/README.md

 # Tempeh moulds v-02

-This repository contains the source files second version of the rectangle moulds we created to shape our tempeh's.
+This repository contains the source files for the second version of the rectangular moulds we created to shape our tempeh's.

 ![](img/IMG_5902.jpg)
 ![](img/IMG_5887.jpg)